 Skip to main content

-You may receive a job offer over the phone or by email.
-If you receive a job offer over the phone, ask for information about the offer, thank the employer for the offer, and ask for the offer in writing.
+When you receive a job offer (by email or phone), ask for information about the offer, thank the employer for the offer, and ask for the offer in writing.
 Always inform the employer that you will get back to them with a decision.

-Carefully review the job offer to ensure you know and understand the details before responding to the offer.
-Typically, elements of a job offer include:
+Carefully review the job offer to ensure you understand the details before responding.
+Typically, a job offer includes:

-• Job title and type (part-time, full-time, exempt, or non-exempt)
+• Job title and type (part-time, full-time, exempt, non-exempt)

 • Employment start date